Analytic expressions for the steady-state current with finite extended reservoirs: Asymptotic Analyses

 Equation~\eqref{eq:GenCurr_PC}, though, holds for many-body systems, as well.
 We can thus go further.
 The key expression~\footnote{This is Eq.~(B17) in Ref.~\onlinecite{gruss_landauers_2016} with the minor typo (a missing $t$ in the exponent) corrected.} transforms back to real-time,

 where we can take the imaginary part after integration since the Lorentzian is real.
 The exponential cutoff due to the large $\gamma_k$ limits the contribution to the integral to only a short time, $1/\gamma_k$.
-Using Eq.~\eqref{eq:RetG}, the short time approximation is simply the identity times $-\im$, but only for positive arguments, which yields an extra factor of 1/2 when integrated for positive and negative time.
+Using Eq.~\eqref{eq:RetG}, the short time approximation is simply the identity times $-\im$, but only for positive arguments.
 Also note that the Green's function is for the system, so that the self-energy from the reservoirs is small and smeared at large $\gamma$ (that is, large $\gamma$ does not introduce a fast process into $\bG^r$ even though Eq.~\eqref{eq:RetG} has the full time evolution from $\ql \qs \qr$ and the external environments).